-Low-cost sterilization method for cats and dogs is focus of new research projectJuly 18th, 2013 in Medical research /
+Low-cost sterilization method for cats and dogs is focus of new research projectJuly 18, 2013 in Medicine & Health / Medical research

 As an expert in molecular genetics, Colin E. Bishop, Ph.D.'s, usual role at the Wake Forest Baptist Medical Center's Institute for Regenerative Medicine is to apply the techniques of genetics and developmental biology to the regeneration of human organs.